mothur/mothur.github.io/_wiki/split.abund.md

 ## Default Settings

 The **split.abund** command parameters are fasta, list, name, count, cutoff, group, label, groups and accnos.
-The fasta and a list or name parameter are required, and you must provide a cutoff value.
+The list, count or name parameter are required, and you must provide a cutoff value.

 Using a list file the splitting is done based on the size of the otus.